mohammed-ma1/highlevel/SAFARI_IFRAME_FIX.md

 **For Safari:**
 1. Detect Safari browser
-2. Try to open payment URL in popup window
+2. Open payment URL in popup window
-3. If popup blocked → **Automatically open payment in new tab**
+3. Monitor popup for completion
-4. Start periodic status checking (every 5 seconds)
+4. Listen for messages from popup
-5. Handle success/failure based on status updates
+5. Handle success/failure based on popup communication

 **For Other Browsers:**
 1. Use direct redirect to payment URL